zuozhenggh/learning-library/developer-library/microservices-unified-observability/diagnosability-usecase/diagnosability-usecase.md

        ```

-## Task 5: Notice metrics and Slack message from alert that messaging/propagation is working again
+## Task 5: Notice metric showing that messaging/propagation is working again

 1. Return to the Grafana dashboard and notice the up state for the `OrderDB to InventoryDB propagation` metric: